 \subsection{Ablation Study (RQ2)}

-To dissect the individual contributions of our multifaceted optimization strategy, we conducted a thorough ablation study.
-We began with a \emph{Base} implementation, a direct port of the ScaNN algorithm compiled for the Kunpeng architecture without hardware-specific optimizations, and incrementally enabled each major optimization of KScaNN.
-The cumulative performance gain at each stage, measured at a fixed Recall@10 of 0.99, is summarized in Figure \ref{fig91}.
+To dissect the contributions of our optimization strategy, we conducted a thorough ablation study.
+We began with a \emph{Base} implementation—a direct port of the ScaNN algorithm compiled for Kunpeng without hardware-specific optimizations—and incrementally enabled each major KScaNN optimization.
+The cumulative performance gain at Recall@10 = 0.99 is summarized in Figure \ref{fig91}.

-The study reveals a clear, layered path to high performance.
-The \emph{Base} version's performance is substantially lower than the x86 baselines, confirming that a naive port is insufficient.
-The single most significant performance uplift, yielding an increase of up to 20 times on the compute-bound GIST dataset, is achieved by introducing our hardware-specific ARM Neon and SVE kernels (\emph{+Arm}).
-This underscores the central thesis of our work: low-level, architecture-aware SIMD optimization is not merely beneficial but absolutely essential for competitive performance.
+The study reveals a layered path to high performance.
+The \emph{Base} version lags substantially behind x86 baselines, confirming that a naive port is insufficient.
+The most significant improvement, yielding up to a 20-fold increase on the compute-bound GIST dataset, comes from our hardware-specific ARM NEON and SVE kernels (\emph{+Arm}).
+This underscores our central thesis: low-level, architecture-aware SIMD optimization is essential for competitive performance.

-Building on this hardware-optimized foundation, the \emph{+MinorOpt} stage, which incorporates algorithmic refinements like SOAR clustering and improved data structure handling, provides a further consistent boost of 50\%-80\%.
-Subsequently, the introduction of ML-based adaptive parameter tuning (\emph{+ML}) yields another major improvement, especially on large, heterogeneous datasets like BIGANN.
-By dynamically tailoring nprob and reorder for each query, the system avoids the profound inefficiency of a static, one-size-fits-all approach.
+Building on this, the \emph{+MinorOpt} stage (incorporating SOAR clustering and improved data structures) provides a consistent 50\%--80\% boost.
+Subsequently, ML-based adaptive parameter tuning (\emph{+ML}) yields another major improvement, especially on heterogeneous datasets like BIGANN.
+By dynamically tailoring \emph{nprob} and \emph{reorder} for each query, the system avoids the inefficiency of a static, one-size-fits-all approach.

-Furthermore, the \emph{+CompFilt} stage provides a decisive speedup, but only on specific datasets FASHION-MNIST and MNIST.
-This is because this optimization's effectiveness is highly dependent on the nature of the vector representation.
-The vectors in datasets MNIST and FASHION-MNIST are raw, flattened pixel values from images with large, uniform backgrounds.
-This results in many vector dimensions having near-zero variance, which our component filtration method is designed to detect and prune.
-In contrast, datasets like SIFT and GIST, while also derived from images, consist of manually-engineered feature descriptors.
-The SIFT and GIST algorithms themselves are a form of sophisticated information extraction, designed to produce dense vectors where every dimension is information-rich.
-They have already filtered out the redundancy that \emph{+CompFilt} targets, leaving no low-variance dimensions for it to prune.
+Furthermore, the \emph{+CompFilt} stage provides a decisive speedup, but exclusively on FASHION-MNIST and MNIST.
+This specificity arises from the nature of the vector representations.
+MNIST and FASHION-MNIST vectors are raw, flattened pixel values with large, uniform backgrounds, resulting in many low-variance dimensions that our component filtration detects and prunes.
+In contrast, datasets like GIST consist of manually engineered feature descriptors designed to be information-dense.
+These descriptors have effectively already filtered the redundancy that \emph{+CompFilt} targets.